mr-ryann/synapse/README.md

 ![Synapse Header Logo](https://raw.githubusercontent.com/mr-ryann/synapse/70a1ea615164670009049281dcbbeecb3aeb31a7/app/assets/header_logo.png)

 So, what's Synapse all about?
-It's a mobile app built to fight **Cognitive Offloading**" In a world where AI has all the answers, we dare to ask the right questions.
-Think of it as a dojo for your mind, not a crutch for your thoughts!
+It's a mobile app built to fight **Cognitive Offloading** In a world where AI has all the answers, we dare to ask the right questions.

 ## The Idea: What's Our Deal with **Cognitive Offloading**? 🤔